stiles/pyfr24/docs/index.md

 pyfr24 flight-tracks --flight-id 39a84c3c
 ```

-For more detailed information, check out the [quick start guide](usage/quickstart.md).
+For more information, check out the [quick start guide](usage/quickstart.md).